 Although the first place you probably would want to look for shells is the sandy beaches, they can be often stuck in the rocks too or be just a few steps away in the shallow waters.
 Sometimes it’s quite worthed to bring your snorkeling mask with you and check underwater in the shallows where you may find plentiful shells as well.

-Now, when you do bring your findings home you’d certainly need to wash and clean them.
-Simply because some of them will smell bad, others may have algae, sand or mud and lastly, you wanna have them all shiny.
-To clean the shells from any animal tissue you can boil them for a few minutes or freeze them.
+Now, when you do bring your findings home, you’d certainly need to wash and clean them.
+Simply because some of them will smell bad, others may have algae, sand or mud and lastly, you’d wanna have them all shiny.
+To clean the shells from any animal tissue, you can either boil them for a few minutes or freeze them.
 If your seashells have already died, you can clean them with bleach and water.
-But, to bring out the true color of the shell you should put a little bit of muriatic acid into a glass of water dip the shell into it for a few seconds and then wash it out in the clean water.
-Finally, as a finishing touch, they can be polished with a mineral oil.
+But, to bring out the true color of the shell you should: put a little bit of muriatic acid into a glass of water, dip the shell into it for a few seconds and then wash it out in the clean water.
+Finally, as a finishing touch, they can be polished with mineral oil.

 Seashells can be so inspiring and decorative too.
 Enrich your living space and bring part of the ocean into your home.
-You can take a nice bowl or vase and fill them with sand and the colorful shells that can be arranged in various ways.
-Or you can attach them to different items, such as bags, make jewelry etc. It can look so refreshing with all that ocean energy around.
+You can take a nice bowl or vase, fill them with sand and put the colorful shells that can be arranged in various ways.
+Or, you can attach them to different items, such as bags, make jewelry etc. It can look so refreshing with all that ocean energy around.
 No wonder they have such a deep connection with human’s cultures for so long.

 And the beauty doesn’t end here.
-A seashell can be so gorgeous on the inside too because they are capable of producing beautiful pearls.
+Seashells can be so gorgeous on the inside too because they are capable of producing beautiful pearls.
 Most pearls are not perfectly round though, as we are used to seeing them.
-Any mollusk that produces a shell can produce a pearl.
+Any mollusk that produce a shell can produce a pearl.
 So, sometimes when you open a shell you may be lucky enough to find real white lustrous pearls inside.

 Beside the seashells that have a shell made of calcium carbonate, there are other marine animals with a skeleton made of calcium carbonate as well, such as sea stars, sand dollars, and sea urchins.
 When the animal dies the skeleton of these animals remains empty just as seashells do and ends up washed up on beaches too.
 They also can be collected from the sandy beaches.